AustinLiu01/FPGA_Game/README.md

 # FPGA_Game
- this is a game about poke a mole and Game.v is the top level file in this projiect if you want to run the code in your device just use the DE2-115 from Altera,and just copy the Game.sof,and it can satisfy your needs.
+ This is a game about poke a mole and Game.v is the top level file in this projiect if you want to run the code in your device just use the DE2-115 from Altera,and just copy the Game.sof,and it can satisfy your needs.